News from Thailand – September 18, 2012

 I think it would be better to dredge the main rivers properly with a deep fairway to increase the flow rate.
 Perhaps a large channel towards the sea should be added, but I do not see simply building dikes as a solution.

-Low areas such as Sukothai can be used as a flood area to serve as a water buffer.
-There's no point in fighting the water, it's better to redirect it.
+Low areas such as Sukothai can be used as flood areas to serve as a water buffer.
+There's no point in fighting the water, you'd better divert it.

 I certainly never see the Thai themselves solve the problem, I doubt whether the Chinese can do that.